sensy-one/S1/README.md

 **Customizable Detection Zones**

-Our sensor offers flexible monitoring with three detection zones and one exclusion zone.
-Each detection zone comes with three dedicated sensors that measure movement, presence, and target count, providing detailed insight into activity.
+Our sensor offers flexible monitoring with up to 10 customizable detection zones and one exclusion zone.
+Each detection zone includes three dedicated sensors that measure movement, presence, and target count, providing detailed insights into activity.
 Adjustable motion thresholds and timeouts allow you to fine-tune the sensor’s sensitivity and response, ensuring optimal performance in any environment.

 **Power-Packed Performance**